mmtk/mmtk-core/docs/tutorial/src/mygc/ss/excercise.md

 every collection.
 It wouldn't be very useful in a real-life scenario.
 The next thing to do is to make this collector into a more efficient proper generational collector.

+When you are finished, try running the benchmarks and seeing how the performance of this collector compares to MyGC.
+Great work!